 12. Improves Digestive Ailments

 The oil can also relieve constipation.
-This is how it works – the ricinoleic acid in castor oil binds to the receptors on the muscle cells of your intestinal walls.
-This provokes the muscle cells to contract and push out the stool – thereby relieving constipation.
-One study talks about the effect of a castor oil pack on constipation in the elderly, and how it had improved their condition (2).
+The ricinoleic acid in castor oil binds to the receptors on the muscle cells of your intestinal walls.
+This provokes the muscle cells to contract and push out the stool, thereby relieving constipation.
+One study talks about the effect of a castor oil pack on constipation in the elderly, and how it had improved their condition (3).

 The same mask can help relieve back pain and joint pains as well.
 And in the case of joint pains, this castor oil may act only as a temporary relief and not a permanent remedy.